 Johnson has done that for truckers and poultry farmers, offering 5,000 emergency visas to foreign hauliers and 5,500 visas to chicken and turkey workers.
 But the government has resisted easing restrictions on what it calls low-skilled workers, saying British people should be trained to take the jobs.

 “The way forward for our country is not to just pull the big lever marked uncontrolled immigration,” Johnson said Sunday.
 He said Britain was ending “a broken model of the U.K. economy that relied on low wages and low skills and chronic low productivity.”

 Some economists point out that more immigration does not automatically mean lower wages.
-And, while the government insists wages are rising, many Conservatives are worried about the impact on voters’ pocketbooks of a new tax hike to fund health and social care, rising energy bills from a global surge in natural gas prices and a cut to welfare benefits for millions that kicks in this week.
+And many Conservatives are worried about the impact on voters’ pocketbooks of a recently announced tax hike to fund health and social care, rising energy bills from a global surge in natural gas prices and a cut to welfare benefits for millions of people in Britain that kicks in this week.

 Sunak, whose Treasury has spent billions in the last 18 months supporting workers and businesses as coronavirus lockdowns put the economy on ice, hinted more tax hikes might be coming, saying Britain needed to cut its ballooning debt.

 “Yes, I want tax cuts," he said.
 "But in order to do that our public finances must be put back on a sustainable footing.”